landoskape/vrAnalysis/docs/index.md

-# vrAnalysis2 Documentation
+# vrAnalysis Documentation

-Welcome to the documentation for **vrAnalysis2**, a comprehensive Python package for processing and analyzing virtual reality (VR) behavioral and imaging experiments.
+Welcome to the documentation for **vrAnalysis**, a comprehensive Python package for processing and analyzing virtual reality (VR) behavioral and imaging experiments.

 ## Overview

-vrAnalysis2 is designed to work with:
+vrAnalysis is designed to work with:
 - **Behavioral data** from [vrControl](https://github.com/landoskape/vrControl) experiments
 - **Imaging data** processed with [suite2p](https://github.com/MouseLand/suite2p)
 - **Database management** using Microsoft Access databases (or other SQL databases with minimal modifications)